Namaeus/Codesign_ReadMe/cd_carhud.md

  **4.** **WARNING** do not edit the obfuscated files in any way, as this will result in you being blacklisted.

- **5** Add the script to your server start config: `ensure cd_carhud`.
-The name of the folder must not be changed or the script will not function correctly.
+ **5** Add the resource name to your server start config: `ensure cd_carhud`.
+The name of the folder must not be changed or the resource will not function correctly.

 ## Required Edits